uynitsuj/uynitsuj.github.io/_posts/2023-04-09-sparks-of-agi.md

 <br>

-### GPT-4’s Stone Age
+### GPT-4 Enters the Stone Age
-One of GPT-4’s primary weaknesses (until now) was a lack of up-to-date world knowledge, difficulty with symbolic operations such as math, and an inability to execute code in actual compilers.
+Some of GPT-4’s primary weaknesses include a lack of up-to-date world knowledge, difficulty with symbolic operations such as math, and an inability to execute code in actual compilers.
 GPT-4 relies on outdated information to answer a question and struggles to perform accurate operations for other questions, similar to the shortcomings observed in ChatGPT.

 <br>